piotrekkr/salesforce-archivist/README.md

 inside a VM. `sfdx-hardis` has `hardis:org:files:export` command that is responsible for file export.
 It is a good tool but has few shortcomings that can appear quite fast after using it with existing SF org.
 Here are some of those:
 - **It is focused on object** - This approach is problematic when one object has thousands of files attached to it and something breaks or some files were not downloaded properly.
-Re-run skips download if object directory exist on disk.
+Re-run skips download if object directory exists on disk.
 You need to remove whole directory to trigger download again.
 - **Downloading big files sometimes breaks** - I encountered some issues when downloading big files (>1G) and was forced to manually download some files using `curl`.